DamianS-eng/ControllerOverlay/README.md

 Simply visit [adam10603.github.io/ControllerOverlay](https://adam10603.github.io/ControllerOverlay) to get the overlay itself.
 This link will give you the default version of the overlay, but there is also a special skin made specifically for Broughy1322's Twitch streams, which is accessible at [adam10603.github.io/ControllerOverlay/Broughy](https://adam10603.github.io/ControllerOverlay/Broughy).

 In case you want to use it inside OBS to appear on your streams / recordings, simply add the same URL as a browser source in OBS.
-Setting the size to 800 x 800 is also recommended.
+Within OBS, it's recommended that you set the width and height in the browser source settings both to 800, the FPS to your recording / streaming frame rate, then right click on the overlay in the preview window, and set the scale filtering to bilinear.

 _______________
 Licensed under WTFPL v2 (see the file `COPYING`)